Bombs, mortars fail to stop first Iraq vote since U.S. exit

 Violence has eased since a peak in 2006-2007 but insurgents are still capable of inflicting major damage.

 Attacks on one Sunni and one Shi'ite mosque on Friday killed at least eight people.
-A suicide bomber killed 32 at a cafe in a mostly Sunni neighborhood in Baghdad a day before.
+A suicide bomber killed 32 at a cafe in a mostly Sunni neighbourhood in Baghdad a day before.

 "Overall the elections are likely to see Iraq stumble further along the trajectory on which it has already been headed for some time: to stratified, sectarian politics," Eurasia Group analyst Crispin Hawes wrote in a report.